deanturpin/hosts-file-to-network-topology/readme.md

 ## Hosts file to network topology
-`hosts2topology` takes a plaintext hosts file on stdin and emits an SVG on stdout.
+By default `hosts2topology` takes a plaintext hosts file on stdin and creates a file `topology.svg`.
 The [CIDR](https://en.wikipedia.org/wiki/CIDR) info is extracted from the comments.
 If IPs are listed that don't match a netmask they are connected to the "unknown" network.